Last updated

 Tot.33 300,856660,17-0,53

-Both rows requires manual check based on the tolerance.
+Both rows require manual checks based on the tolerance.
 In the manual check, the handler can adjust the ERP order as a whole, by changing the unit prices so that the VAT amounts are correct.

 RowUnit priceVAT RateQuantityLine amount ex VATLine amount inc VATVAT amountNot.